 Disabled Children Team

 Haringey Council’s Disabled Children Team provides support for children and young people who have a permanent and substantial disability, and their families.
-Our social workers will work with families to support them in ensuring that the children are happy, safe and making progress.
-You can call them on 020 8489 3671.
+Our social workers will work with families to support them in ensuring that the children are safe, happy and making progress.

 The Disabled Children’s team provides advice and assistance to families with children who have severe and complex disabilities.